George Hargreaves (politician): Political career

 At the 1997 general election, Hargreaves stood as the Referendum Party candidate for Walthamstow.
 In 2002, he joined the Christian Peoples Alliance (CPA) and served as the party's campaigns officer and acting chair of its Hackney branch.

 In 2004, he founded Operation Christian Vote as an alternative to the CPA.
 The party stood only in the Scottish region at the 2004 European Parliament election as Christian Peoples Alliances (CPA) were fielding no candidates in the region.

-Hargreaves then stood for the party at the 2004 Birmingham Hodge Hill by-election.
-At the 2005 general election in Na h-Eileanan an Iar, where he took 7.6% of the votes cast and beat the Conservative Party candidate.
+Hargreaves then stood for the party at the 2004 Birmingham Hodge Hill by-election and at the 2005 general election in Na h-Eileanan an Iar, where he took 7.6% of the votes cast and beat the Conservative Party candidate.

 In 2006, Hargreaves renamed Operation Christian Vote the Christian Party (Proclaiming Christ's Lordship).
 The party was to be simply called the Christian Party, but the Electoral Commission objected, claiming that it might be confused with the Christian Democratic Party or the Christian Peoples Alliance; so the extra words "Proclaiming Christ's Lordship" were added.

 In Scotland the short form, Scottish Christian Party, was permitted and Hargreaves stood under the name Scottish Christian Party in the 2006 Dunfermline and West Fife by-election, taking 1.2% of the vote.

 In November 2006 Hargreaves personally funded the Employment Tribunals of nine Strathclyde Fire and Rescue Service firefighters who were suspended after refusing to distribute leaflets at a gay pride march.
 The case was settled out-of-court.

 Hargreaves was also involved in protests against Jerry Springer: The Opera, claiming that "Jerry Springer proved the greatest rallying point for Christian activism in the past 10 years".